arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 @RESTSTRUCT{replicationFactor,graph_representation,integer,required,}
 The replication factor used for every new collection in the graph.
-Can also be the string `"satellite"` for a SatelliteGraph.
+Can also be the string `"satellite"` for a SatelliteGraph (Enterprise Edition only).

 @RESTSTRUCT{writeConcern,graph_representation,integer,optional,}
 Default write concern for new collections in the graph.